dtao/PhilosopherDeveloper/source/posts/2019-06-19-pit-of-success.md

 Coding Horror](https://blog.codinghorror.com/falling-into-the-pit-of-success/)
 by Jeff Atwood.
-In the post, he links to [an MSDN article](https://blogs.msdn.microsoft.com/brada/2003/10/02/the-pit-of-success/) by Brad Adams, which as far as I can tell is considered the seminal piece of writing on the topic (though the term itself was apparently coined by a CLR architect named Rico Mariani).
+In the post, he links to [an MSDN article](https://blogs.msdn.microsoft.com/brada/2003/10/02/the-pit-of-success/) by Brad Abrams, which as far as I can tell is considered the seminal piece of writing on the topic (though the term itself was apparently coined by a CLR architect named Rico Mariani).